Legal Department Internships

-Will an internship help me get a future job in animal rights?
+Will an internship help me get a job in animal protection?

-A legal internship at MFA is a great way to gain experience in and exposure to emerging fields of law and learn about what it would be like to have a career within the animal rights movement.
-While we can’t promise anything, you will receive mentorship from MFA lawyers and make connections that could help you land a future career in animal protection.
+A legal internship at Mercy For Animals is a great way to gain experience in and exposure to emerging fields of law and learn about what it would be like to have a career in the animal protection movement.
+While we can’t promise anything, you will receive mentorship from our lawyers and make connections that could help you land a future career in animal protection.